kmorrell27/UpperCrustCatering/_menus/weddings.md

 - Grilled BBQ Sausage & Pineapple Kabobs *Marinated then grilled, adding a light smoky flavor*
 - Pulled Pork Sliders *An Upper Crust signature sandwich.
 Rich, smooth flavor - not too sweet*
 - Pork Tenderloin Sliders *Mouth-watering tender medallions with a bourbon apple glaze*
-- Mini Pizza Party Ryes *The great flavor of one of our all time favor snack foods in bite sized portion!
-Perfectly seasoned and topped with plenty of gooey cheese*
-- Chicken Cordon Bleu Tenders *A delightful snack sized version of an entrée favorite!
-Hand breaded chicken tenders topped with a dip featuring Swiss cheese and ham*
 - Mini Burritos *A mini version of what you love!
 Topped with a dollop of sour cream and guacamole or pico de gallo*

 **Act 3 ~ Select 3**